 It’s a basic human desire to want something for nothing.
-Free samples at the mall, BOGO deals from your favorite online store, toothpicks of expensive cheese at the delicatessen.
+We all love free samples from the mall, BOGO deals from our favorite online store, and toothpicks of expensive cheese at the delicatessen.

-Free stuff is awesome, and getting something for nothing from a platform like Facebook is basically living the dream.
-Let us introduce to you Facebook’s new(ish) features — live and stories.
+Free stuff is awesome, so getting something for nothing from a platform like Facebook is living the dream.
+Let us introduce to you Facebook’s new(ish) features — Live and Stories.

 The Facebook algorithm has almost taken on a persona of its own over the years.
 When your ads aren’t performing, who do you blame?
 The algorithm.
-When your best cat gifs are getting buried in your newsfeed with not so much as a thumbs up?
+When your best cat gifs are getting buried in your News Feed without so much as a thumbs up?
 That’ll be the algorithm.

 The algorithm rewards meaningful interactions between people using the app by giving them high engagement levels.
-It also favors people that are interacting with fresh Facebook offerings.
+It also favors people who are interacting with fresh Facebook offerings.

 Facebook encourages people to use their new offerings by giving ‘free’ organic reach, which means you can potentially get tons of engagement.
-If you’re tired of your videos getting buried in the newsfeed, live and stories offer fresh ways to get in front of the people that matter most.
+If you’re tired of your videos getting buried in the News Feed, Live and Stories offer fresh ways to get in front of the people who matter most.

-For businesses that want a valuable addition to their advertising strategy, or businesses that can’t afford to pay for promotion, Live and Stories are two of the best platforms to help brands get in front of their customers.
+For businesses that want a valuable addition to their advertising strategy or can’t afford to pay for promotion, Live and Stories are two of the best platforms to help brands get in front of their customers.

 Don't resist the algorithm